kylemwhite/isc/README.md

 So far, this has only been tested with Visual Studio 2015.
 If you're using VS Code or anything else, please let me know if it works or if there are problems.
 Also, I have no units tests yet, my only test is that I copy the definitions into my own SmartClient project and make sure everything still compiles.
 If somebody wants to help with unit tests, I'm all ears.

 ## Todo
-1. Finish defining all classes and objects (by code generation).
+1. Finish defining all classes and objects (wip).
-2. Finish defining all methods for classes and objects
+2. Finish defining all methods for classes and objects (wip)
 3. Define the SmartClient interfaces (IList etc.) and apply them to the relevant classes.
-4. Do something more useful with the IRW flags like make some properties readonly, enfoce usage of setters and getters etc.
+4. Do something more useful with the IRW flags like make some properties readonly, enfoce usage of setters and getters etc. (got readonly implemented)
 5. Create a complete working sample program.
 6. Create unit tests.
-7. Build an automated system to re-generate when SmartClient is updated.
+7. Build an automated system to re-generate when SmartClient is updated. (wip)
 8. Commit to DefinitelyTyped.
 9. Create a NuGet package.